learn-co-curriculum/dsc-regression-boston-lab/README.md

 ## Introduction

 In this final lab, you'll apply the regression analysis and diagnostics techniques covered in this section to the famous "Boston Housing" dataset.
-You performed a detailed EDA for this dataset earlier on, and hopefully you more or less recall how this data is structured!
+You performed a detailed EDA for this dataset earlier on, and hopefully, you more or less recall how this data is structured!
 In this lab, you'll use some of the features in this dataset to create a linear model to predict the house price!

 ## Objectives
 You will be able to: